mayant15/lotus/CONTRIBUTING.md

 - Discuss with us before starting to work on an issue.
 - Read the documentation first.
 If you can't find an answer there, that means we need to improve it.

+## Compiling from Source

+The first thing to ensure is that you're able to compile the engine from source, make changes to it, and then compile again to see them.
+Refer to the [installation instructions](https://gds.sntiitk.in/lotus/manual/install.html) in our manual.

+## Development Flow

+- We follow the [GitHub Flow](https://guides.github.com/introduction/flow/), that is, new work needs a new branch, and will be merged via a merge request.
+- If you haven't already, create an account at our [GitLab instance](http://git.gds.sntiitk.in/users/sign_in).
+Remember to register **via email**.
+- Create a fork of the Lotus repository.
+This is where you'll make all your changes.
+- Make sure that you have the latest changes, then create a new branch from the latest master.
+- Once you're done, send us a merge request.

 ## Code Organization

 - `docs/`: Sphinx documentation and scripts.
 Built in the CI step and deployed to GitHub pages